 To help prevent a re-infestation block up any obvious holes around pipes etc but proofing against mice is difficult as they can get through a gap of 1 cm.
 Removing vegetation growing on or near to the house may help.
 Feeding birds increases the mouse population making incursion into nearby buildings more likely.

 Traps are put in places most likely to catch the mole quickly.
 Moles are not sociable animals and adults live alone, defending their territory against other moles.
 The size of the territory depends on food supply, which can be between 400-2000 square metres.
 This trap treatment is based on one month, which is often successful, but due to the erratic and unpredictable behaviour of moles, more than one month's treatment is sometimes necessary.
-We are members of The Guild of British Molecatchers, an organisation whose members support the traditional and humane use of instant kill traps to eradicate an infestation.
 Mole trapping is often far more effective than gassing and can take place without the additional risks associated with the use of a highly toxic and expensive gas.

 In the case of a carpet moth infestation all the carpet areas need thorough vacuuming, this includes areas under standing furniture, beds, settees etc. Wardrobes must be emptied and the clothes either washed or tumble dried.
 With stored product infestations the contaminated food must be disposed of in an outside bin and all cupboards, drawers & food stores emptied & cleaned.

 The infested and surrounding areas will be been treated with an insecticide spray.